High-Dimensional Causal Discovery Under non-Gaussianity

-In Figure~\ref{fig:ch3:orderingByTime}, we have ranked each sector by the median topological ordering for each period.
-We can see that the orderings are relatively stable over time, but there are a few notable changes.
-We see that in 2007, real estate was estimated to be the ``root sector" while finance is in the middle.
+Figure~\ref{fig:ch3:orderingByTime} ranks each sector by the median topological ordering for each period.
+The orderings are relatively stable over time, but there are a few notable changes.
+In 2007, real estate was estimated to be the ``root sector" while finance is in the middle.
 This aligns with the idea that the root of the 2008 financial crisis was actually failing mortgage backed securities in real estate, which had a causal effect on finance.
 However, over time, real estate has moved more downstream.